 Each year the event takes place at a location not announced until the day before.
 The parade part of the event runs from 7 to 10 pm and the after-party continues from 9 pm until around 2 am.

-New for 2019, the Parade of Lost souls features a Rhythm Nation Flash Mob workshop, a Time Warp Flash Mob workshop, a jellyfish umbrella-making workshop and a giant-puppet-making workshop, all taking place prior to the night of the parade.
+Last year the Parade of Lost souls featured a Rhythm Nation Flash Mob workshop, a Time Warp Flash Mob workshop, a jellyfish umbrella-making workshop and a giant-puppet-making workshop, all of which took place prior to the night of the parade.

-At the Parade of Lost Souls event there is also a Time Warp Flash Mob.
-Workshops in preparation for that happen on the Saturdays of October 12th, 19th and 26th from 12:00 until 2:00 pm.
-This time, instead of learning the moves to Janet Jackson’s Rhythm Nation video, folk practice the choreography of the Time Warp dance from the Rocky Horror Picture Show.
+At the Parade of Lost Souls event there was also a Time Warp Flash Mob.
+Workshops in preparation for that happened on the Saturdays of October 12th, 19th and 26th from 12:00 until 2:00 pm.
+This time, instead of learning the moves to Janet Jackson’s Rhythm Nation video, folk practiced the choreography of the Time Warp dance from the Rocky Horror Picture Show.

-Also at the 2019 edition of the Parade of Lost Souls, folk who wish can learn how to make a giant puppet.
-The workshop for that is at the Moth Orbit Object Theatre at 1701 Powell Street on Sunday October 20th from 3:00 until 7:00 pm.
-Admission is by donation.
+Also at the 2019 edition of the Parade of Lost Souls, folk learned how to make a giant puppet.
+The workshop for that was at the Moth Orbit Object Theatre at 1701 Powell Street on Sunday October 20th from 3:00 until 7:00 pm.
+Admission was by donation.
 Click Puppet Workshop for details.

-Participation in the various workshops requires advance registration.
+Participation in the various workshops required advance registration.
 Click the above links (in green) for details about each event.

 Parade Route Details